-The bill cleared the Senate 38-0 and will next head to the Assembly for further consideration.
+The bill was approved by the full Senate with a vote of 26-11.
+The bill next goes to the Assembly for further consideration.